Digital-Postcards/digital-postcards/README.md

 ## Important Scripts

-In the project directory, you can run:
+In the project directory, the most important commands you will run:

 ### `npm start`